 The tour concluded with a visit to the product and publications library where the participants were quite intrigued and interested by examples of materials used in the facility and publications available.

-Greenview Global Principal Daniel Huard and his fellow Principals live their Mission by positively impact their clients, communities and the planet.
+Greenview Global Principal Daniel Huard exemplifies their Mission by positively impacting their clients, communities and the planet.

 images credit of USGBC, Greenview Global, LLC. copyright ©2015 Greenview Global, LLC